Skip to main content Go to Site Map

 What to bring on your first day

 We have some exciting projects and activities planned for you during induction week that will help you to get to know each other and to settle into your new workplace.
-Prepare to get to get your hands dirty because Modelmaking starts on Day One!
+Prepare to get your hands dirty because Modelmaking starts on Day One!

 AUB offers a Modelmaking toolkit which you'll need to purchase.
 This is compulsory as it includes specialist tools and safety equipment needed for the first term and is essential for your workshop inductions.
 You can order your AUB Modelmaking toolkit on the AUB online store.
 The items listed below are subject to change.